-KMR will receive street and poor children, children victims of domestic violence and trafficked children from 3 months to 18 years old in its centre.
-Part of these children is referred through Poipet Transit Centre, at the Thai border or by other NGOs.
+KMR receives street and poor children, children victims of domestic violence and trafficked children from 3 months to 18 years old in its centre.
+Part of these children are referred through Poipet Transit Centre, at the Thai border or by other NGOs.
 The other ones are referred through the social district of Battambang that identifies children in urgent need of protection.
 Our residential care is just a short-term facility.
-For their well-being and balance, children should not stay longer than 3 years in our institution.
+For their well-being and balance, children should not stay longer than 3 years in our institution center.

 The shelter is composed of 5 houses, comfortable and safe.
-The first floor is for sleeping and children each have a private cupboard.
-The ground floor is used for literacy classes, remedial classes, creation and playing activities and there is one storage room per house unit (for rice, bikes, etc.).
-The centre has two wells which provide water for bathing the children, washing clothes and growing vegetable or trees.
-A wall delimitates KMR’s property.
+The first floor is for sleeping and each children have a private cupboard.
+The ground floor is used for classroom, creation and playing activities and there is one storage room per house unit (for rice, bikes, etc.).
+The centre has two wells which provide water for bathing, washing clothes and growing vegetable or trees.
+A wall delimits KMR’s property.

 KMR has also a playground for children, a football field and land for growing vegetables and fruit trees.
-A library has been set up and can be used a counselling room, a meeting and seminar room for children and staff.
+There is a library, a counselling room, a meeting and seminar room for children and staff.
 In addition to this, one building was finished in 2006 for children to put on shows, take part in group activities or to be used as a vocational training room.

 The residential centre run by Komar Rikreay has always been a short-term facility to protect children and take the time to prepare their reintegration in their own families.
 Indeed, we do believe that children have better chance to develop themselves in a safe family environment than in an institution.

 Komar Rikreay thus intervenes to improve family environment through the provision of individual and economic support.
 The aim is to reintegrate children in a sustainable way after they have been passing through the centre or alternative care.
 Families and children must have the same will to live together and commit for their mutual well-being.